-Once powered, the Hydra I/O Racks broadcast "heartbeats" to advertise their presence.
-When a Gigabit interface unit detects the presence of a Hydra I/O Rack, it begins to "echo" each of the Hydra I/O Rack's two ports.
-In this way, it can be determined which Hydra I/O Rack ports can be "seen" from the Gigabit interface unit.
+Once powered, the Hydra I/O boxes broadcast "heartbeats" to advertise their presence.
+When a Gigabit interface unit detects the presence of a Hydra I/O box, it begins to "echo" each of the Hydra I/O box's two ports.
+In this way, it can be determined which ports can be "seen" from the Gigabit interface unit.
 When two device echo responses have been missed, the network connection to that port is assumed to have failed.
-AWACS will then report to the console that a Gigabit port on a Hydra I/O Rack is no longer available.
+AWACS will then report to the console that a Gigabit port on a Hydra I/O box is no longer available.

 At the console end, echo messages are periodically sent to each of the Gigabit interface units in its configuration.
 If a Gigabit interface unit does not respond, that path to the network is assumed to have failed.
 If there is an alternative redundant path, then take over will happen.
 Each console manages the re-routing of its own audio.
 Only those audio paths affected by a failure will be re-routed.

-GUIDELINES FOR THE USE OF FIBRE OPTIC INTERFACES
+FIBRE OPTIC INTERFACES